 The Three Refrains

-The Three Refrains is an old bardic sodality whose prominence has waxed and waned over the years.
+The Three Refrains is an old bardic organisation whose prominence has waxed and waned over the years.
 The group is based on a founding set of principles, the Three Refrains, from which it takes its name.
 Sworn to political neutrality, they are committed to an ethic of service, dedicated to aiding the people of the Empire.
-Bards have a traditional role in the Empire preserving important lore as well as music, poetry and dance of their nation, but members of the sodality are known for their interest in helping any citizen of the Empire regardless of nation.
-This has led people to assume that the sodality exists to spread knowledge, though in practice members prefer to focus on helping citizens find the knowledge they are seeking, rather than simply passing it on.
+Bards have a traditional role in the Empire preserving important lore as well as music, poetry and dance of their nation, but members are known for their interest in helping any citizen of the Empire regardless of nation.
+This has led people to assume that the organisation exists to spread knowledge, though in practice members prefer to focus on helping citizens find the knowledge they are seeking, rather than simply passing it on.

 The first members of the Three Refrains were a group of five Dawnish troubadours who sought their own solution to the chaos and anarchy that followed Nicovar's madness.
 While the Senate bickered over the costs involved in attempting to rebuild the destroyed libraries, the minstrels claimed that Nicovar had done the Empire a favour.
 Under his rule, the Empire had become a thing of books and study, they had piled up great store houses of knowledge, but they had neglected to use the information they treasured.
 In searching to take the measure all things, to assess its worth and value they had lost the passion for life.
 They sought to create a Dawnish institution that would not just inspire nobles and yeomen alike to acts of greatness but would arm them with the knowledge they needed to achieve it.